ritchieng/apptainer-recipes/README.md

 ## Available Container Definitions
 - GPU containers: `./containers/gpu`
-  - Retrieval Augmented Generation (RAG) workloads: `./containers/gpu/rag`
+  - Ollama workloads: `cd ./containers/gpu/ollama`
+    - To run ollama with mistral
+      - Run 1nd session `singularity shell singularity_container_0.1.sif`
+        - `ollama serve`
+      - Run 2nd session (another window) `singularity shell singularity_container_0.1.sif`
+        - `ollama run mistral`
+        - You can now communicate with mistral model in your bash
 - CPU containers: `./containers/cpu`
-  - Math workloads: `./containers/cpu/math`
+  - Math workloads: `cd ./containers/cpu/math`
+    - Run `singularity shell singularity_container_0.2.sif`

 ## Instructions
 All you need is to install [Singularity](https://docs.sylabs.io/guides/4.0/user-guide/index.html) to be able to leverage on this repository to work in containers with multiple environments (CPU/GPU with any packages and OS) independent of your host (local) machine.